1 / 10

 The Zetec and Titanium models feature eight speakers, Bluetooth, voice control, Apple CarPlay, Android Auto, two USB ports and emergency call.
-The Titanium trim adds satellite navigation to the mix.
+The Titanium trim - now the only trim offered on cars made after 2021 - adds satellite navigation to the mix.

 Beyond that, it’s possible to upgrade to the Ford Sync Premium Sony DAB Navigation system, which adds 12 speakers and FordPass Connect to the spec included on the Titanium trim.

 Things were roughly the same on the pre-facelift Ford Galaxy, albeit with Sync 2.
 The Zetec trim featured an eight-inch touchscreen with DAB digital radio and Bluetooth, with navigation available as an option.
 Titanium and Titanium X models came with navigation and European mapping as standard.